Tax information reporting: Information returns

-The most familiar tax information return is Form W-2, which reports wages and compensation paid to employees.
+The most familiar tax information return is Form W-2, which reports "wages and compensation paid to employees."
 There are also many forms used to report non-wage income, and to report transactions that may entitle a taxpayer to take a credit on an individual tax return.
 These non-wage forms are the Forms 1099 (16 types), 1098 (4 types), and 5498 (3 types).

 Each form covers different payments or transactions, some for multiple types.
 Each has unique rules about when, what, and how much to report, making compliance complex.
 Due to this complexity, many filers rely on third-party reporting software.

 Form 1099-INT reports interest paid on deposits at financial institutions (and some other types of business interest as well).
 Form 1099-S reports income from the sale of real estate.
 Form 1099-R reports payments from pensions, annuities, retirement and profit-sharing plans, IRA accounts, and some forms of insurance.
 Forms 1099-DIV, 1099-B and 1099-OID report various investment income and transactions.
 Form 1099-MISC reports a variety of payments including rent, crop insurance proceeds, so-called "golden parachute" payments, royalties, payments for medical treatment, income from fish that are sold for cash, and payments for business services.

 Form 1098 reports interest on a mortgage; Form 1098-T reports tuition and other educational expenses; Form 1098-E reports interest on student loans; Form 1098-C reports the value of a vehicle that has been donated to a charitable organization.

 State reporting

-These are only a few of the federal forms.
+These are a few of the federal forms.
 States have many equivalent forms and reporting requirements.
-Taken together, these tax information reporting forms touch hundreds of millions of individuals and businesses, and require a large time commitment on the part of businesses, nonprofit organizations, and educational institutions to administer, prepare and file.
+Taken together, these tax information reporting forms affect hundreds of millions of individuals and businesses, and require a time commitment on the part of businesses, nonprofit organizations, and educational institutions to administer, prepare and file.